ArendJan/mirte-documentation/doc/mirte_development.rst

 The latest image can be downloaded from `the download site <http://dl.mirte.org>`_.
 For university or maker level this might not fully do what you want in your course.
 In that case you can modify the image yourself and add software or default settings.
 This can be done with the mirte-sd-image-tools.
-Note that this can onlu be done on Linux machines.
+Note that this can only be done on Linux machines.

 1. Checkout the mirte-sd-image-tools: